martinthomson/i-d-template/doc/SUBMITTING.md

 Once the CI system has built the draft, it will upload it automatically and you will receive an email asking you to confirm submission.
 You don't need to have a GitHub account token configured for this feature to be enabled.

+## GitHub Release

+Creating a GitHub release using the intended draft name is an easy way to submit versions without using the command line.
+Simply publish a new release that uses a tag in the form `draft-<author>-<wg>-<name>-<vv>`.
+GitHub Actions will take care of generating XML and submitting it to the datatracker.

+This will attribute the submission to the first author listed in the draft, no matter who generated the release.
+Only annotated tags result in proper attribution.

 ## Semi-automated Process